codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

     rm -rf vendor/codeigniter4/framework && composer update codeigniter4/framework --prefer-source

-If you used the "--no-dev" option when you created the project, it would be appropriate to do so here too, i.e. ``composer update --no-dev``.
+If you used the "--no-dev" option when you created the project, it would be appropriate to do so here too, i.e., ``composer update --no-dev``.

 Read the upgrade instructions, and check designated  ``app/Config`` folders for affected changes.